devantler-tech/workflows/README.md

 # DevantlerTech GitHub Actions 🚀

 Welcome to the DevantlerTech GitHub Actions repository!
 This repository contains [reusable workflows](#reusable-workflows) and [composite actions](#composite-actions) designed to streamline your CI/CD processes.
-I (@devantler) use these actions across all my personal projects, ensuring consistency and efficiency.
+These actions are used across all DevantlerTech projects, ensuring consistency and efficiency.

 The below diagram illustrates the relationship between reusable workflows, composite actions, and other GitHub Actions.